 - Remove the differential from the vehicle.

-If you are on a tight budget, one way to say money is to buy a used Mercedes front differential that comes with warranty and install it yourself.
+If you are on a tight budget, one way to say money is to buy a used Mercedes front differential on eBay that comes with a warranty and install it yourself.
 The downside of this method is that you typically don't know how long the used differential will last.